catalin-f/webtierbench/apps-pending/django-docker/README.md

 When you use *docker login* command, you have to use the credentials associated with your docker cloud account.

-That account needs to be added to the rinftech organization in order to be able to push images to the webtierbench repository.
+That account needs to be added to the rinftech docker organization in order to be able to push images to the webtierbench repository.